Spousal and Family

 Spousal and Common-Law Partner Sponsorship

-A permanent Canadian resident or citizen may sponsor their non-Canadian spouse or common-law partner after they have been approved by the IRCC.
-Candidates in same sex relationships are also considered by the Canadian government.
+A Canadian permanent resident or citizen may sponsor their non-Canadian spouse, common-law partner, or conjugal partner after they have been approved by the IRCC.
+Candidates in same-sex relationships are also considered by the Canadian government.
 Sponsorships can be through the Outland or Inland Sponsorship.

 Parents and Grandparents Sponsorship

-This program allows parents and grandparents to apply for permanent residence in Canada, and later conceivably earn Canadian citizenship, if they meet all requirements set by IRCC.
-Potential sponsors must submit documents online in order to qualify as one of the 10,000 sponsors that are invited to apply for this sponsorship.
+This program allows you to sponsor your parents and grandparents for permanent residency in Canada.
+You must be able to financially support them and their dependents and be sure that they don’t need social assistance from the government.
+Potential sponsors must submit documents online in order to qualify as one of the 10,000 sponsors that are invited to apply for this sponsorship program.

 Dependent Child Sponsorship

-This sponsorship applies to both adopted and natural born children, so long as both sponsors and children receive approval from IRCC.
+This sponsorship applies to both adopted and natural-born children, as long as the sponsor and children receive approval from IRCC.
+Children qualify as dependents if they’re under 22- years old and don’t have a spouse or common-law partner.
 The Dependent Child Sponsorship gives candidates the chance to become permanent residents and to study and work in Canada.

 Orphaned Family Members and Other Siblings